 Letters of Recommendation: Three letters of recommendation are required.
 The department does not accept applicant recommendation via a letter service (i.e. Interfolio or other service).
 It is the applicant's responsibility to ensure that letters are submitted to the electronic application by the published deadline.
 Please only submit three letters.

 Statement of Purpose: You must indicate in the first sentence of your SOP the name of the program to which you are applying and the area you wish to study (e.g. PhD in Art History – Modern).
 The Statement of Purpose should describe succinctly your reasons for applying to the proposed program at Stanford, your preparation for this field of study, research interests, future career plans, and other aspects of your background and interests which may aid the admissions committee in evaluating your aptitude and motivation for graduate study.
-The Statement of Purpose should not exceed two pages.
 Applicants can include and mention faculty members, with overlapping research interests whom they would like to work with and why, in their statement of purpose.
 The Statement of Purpose must be: 1,000 words or less; single-spaced; formatted with 1-inch margins and 12-point, Times New Roman font.

 GRE Scores: Graduate Record Exam (GRE) General Test is no longer required for admission to the Department of Art & Art History.

 TOEFL Scores: Required when first language is not English; IELTS is not accepted.
 Please note that the department can NOT waive the TOEFL requirement.
 If you wish to submit a request for TOEFL waiver, please see GRE and TOEFL Requirements.
 It is the applicant's responsibility to ensure that the scores are submitted to the electronic application by the published deadline.
 (Note: To bypass the entry of TOEFL scores in the application, enter a future test date.
 You can add in the additional information section of the application that you have received a waiver from Graduate Admissions.)